ExxistanceDC/Segagaga-English-Translation/README.md

 ## **Helpful Tips**

 - SEGAGAGA is meant to be played multiple times.
 I suggest just enjoying the experience your first time through.
-You likely won't get to the later chapters in your first playthrough; the game encourages you to develop more games to boost marketshare before they open up.
+You likely won't get to the later chapters in your first playthrough; the game encourages you to develop more games to boost market share before they open up.
 - Similarly, don't expect to unlock all Archive materials in your first playthrough.
 If you hit 100% market share, a special mode opens up that will help you complete the Archives.

 ## **Credits**